Binary Protocol Quick Reference

 | File writing | Prohibited | Output only via stdout |

-| CLI flags | Only the four above | No additional flags beyond the protocol |
+| CLI flags | Only the five above | No additional flags beyond the protocol |

 Three Layers of Security